aerte/website/index.md

 At the moment, I am studying SDEs and their application in Diffusion models where my main inspiration was the great [Flow Matching paper](https://arxiv.org/abs/2210.02747").
-JAX and its application in physics as well as numerical algorithm is also very interesting!
+JAX and its application in physics as well as in numerical algorithms are also very interesting!